Maverick County Memorial International Airport

 Maverick County Memorial International Airport (IATA: EGP, FAA LID: 5T9) is a county-owned public use airport in Maverick County, Texas, United States.
 It is located eight nautical miles (15 km) north of the central business district of Eagle Pass, Texas.

 Facilities and aircraft

 Maverick County Memorial International Airport has one asphalt paved runway designated 13/31 which measures 5,506 by 100 feet (1,678 x 30 m).
-For the 12-month period ending July 28, 2008, the airport had 600 general aviation aircraft operations, an average of 50 per month.
+For the 12-month period ending May 27, 2023, the airport had 2,200 general aviation aircraft operations, an average of 42 per week.